← All Neighbourhood Guides

 Mississauga City Centre 15 to 20 min (car) Via QEW westbound; or GO Train to Port Credit / Mississauga stations

-Port Credit / Mimico 10 to 15 min Mimico by TTC or car; Port Credit by GO Train one stop east; excellent lakeside access
+Port Credit / Mimico 10 to 15 min Mimico by TTC or car (one GO stop east); Port Credit by GO Train one stop west; excellent lakeside access

 Long Branch GO Station (Lakeshore West)